tigrisdata/tigris-os-docs/docs/objects/tiers.md

 immediately available for access and requires restoration before it can be accessed.
 Restoration time is typically around 1 hour.

+## Archive with instant retrieval tier

+Low-cost storage for data archiving with infrequent access, offering rapid access when needed.
+The data is immediately available for access and does not need to go through a restoration step.

 ## Setting object tier

 Tigris allows setting the storage tier at both the bucket and object level.
 The